mk1107/Portfolio-Project-Covid/README.md

 # Portfolio-Project-Covid
 ## Data Analyst Portfolio Project Repository

-This Repository holds all of the code and queries from the Portfolio Projects I create.
+This Repository holds all of the code and queries from the Portfolio Projects I create on Covid Data.

-I have use python to run sql queries!! :p
+I have also use python to run sql queries in Jupyter Notebook!! :p